How To Improve Customer Retention Rate On Your Website

 Being widely used in mobile applications, push notification capabilities were missing from the web until quite recently.
 Back in April 2015, with Google Chrome version 42 release, this function became available for everyone.

 It is a permission-based service, which means that your users need to opt in for updates when they visit a website.
 As soon as they click “allow” in a small dialog box, asking for permission to send them notifications, they are added to the list of your subscribers.
-From that moment on your can reach out to them at any time with updates or special offers and re-engage them, prompting to visit your website one more time and make a purchase.
+From that moment on you can reach out to them at any time with updates or special offers and re-engage them, prompting to visit your website one more time and make a purchase.

-Yet, if you fail to meet your subscribers’ expectations or abuse their confidence sending thousands irrelevant messages daily, your customers have the right to unsubscribe at any time.
+Yet, if you fail to meet your subscribers’ expectations or abuse their confidence sending thousands of irrelevant messages daily, your customers have the right to unsubscribe at any time.

 If used properly, web push notifications can be a powerful marketing and sales tool.
 It comes in handy when implementing any of the above-listed strategies for user retention and engagement.

 For example, you can significantly reduce the cart abandonment rate with the help of web push notifications by simply triggering a message 15 minutes after the interrupted checkout.
 Another great way to use this tool is to deliver more personalized experience by segregating the users and customizing the offers and notification content.
-Local time based notifications can be sent to users living in a different timezone, user’s location and on-site behavior can also be taken into account.
+Local time-based notifications can be sent to users living in a different timezone, user’s location and on-site behavior can also be taken into account.

 The tool offers a number of benefits.